6 min read

 Dredging equipment can remove or reduce this deposit, which might be natural or as a consequence of human action.
 As a result of the reservoir's expansion, its storage capacity may be enhanced.

-The accumulation of sand, silt, and other debris to the dam's capacity for water storage.
-Sediments in the same way can cause harm to turbines and other components that make up the dam.
+Sedimentation can accumulate along the bottom and edges of a dam, much like at reservoirs.
+This accumulation of, sand, silt and other debris limits the dam’s capacity for water storage and can cause harm to turbines and other components that make up the dam.
 Dredging is used to eliminate these risks to the dam's performance and prevent future issues.

-Sedimentation Management by Means of Dredging
+What Is Sedimentation Management by Means of Dredging?

 Dredging is a sediment management technique that may be utilized on a wide range of water bodies, but the specific characteristics and difficulties of many reservoirs and dams necessitate particular action.
 As a result, reservoir and dam dredging are not the same as other types of dredging.